yene/Spotify-Video/README.md

 * In Xcode archive Version and Export a Developer ID-signed Application
 * Zip the exported application
 * On github create a new release with the same version (and add a v in front like v2.0)

+# Notes on interaction with Shazam
+Shazam does not publish the current song to notification.
+Report this to the devs.

+# Notes on interaction with iTunes

+# Notes on interaction with Spotify
+* Only sends notification when sound changes, play, pause.
+* Does not send notification when a looping track ends. -> send bug report